deriggi/musicbackend/README.md

 # Music Back-End
 This is the repository for the backend of the music catalog.
+To run the application simply run the Application.java class.
-It is a Spring Boot application with a dead simple data model:
+This is Spring Boot application with a dead simple data model:

+## Endpoints
+There is one case insensitve search endpoint that returns any matching track, artist, or album

 ## Data Model
 The data model is a simple structure in which an ```Artist``` can have many ```Albums``` many ```Tracks``` belong to one ```Album```.
 A more realistic model might model many-to-many relationships instead so that tracks can be associated to more than one artist and multiple artists can collaborate on one album